commercelayer/commercelayer-docs-api/resources/sku_options/retrieve_sku_option.md

 ---
-description: How to fetch a specific sku option via API
+description: How to fetch a specific SKU option via API
 ---

-# Retrieve a sku option
+# Retrieve a SKU option

-To fetch a single sku option, send a `GET` request to the `/api/sku_options/:id` endpoint, where `id` is the ID of the resource that you want to retrieve.
+To fetch a single SKU option, send a `GET` request to the `/api/sku_options/:id` endpoint, where `id` is the ID of the resource that you want to retrieve.

 {% page-ref page="../../fetching-resources.md" %}